onqtam/headjack/docs/quotes_and_notes/skip_in_search/TRIAGE.md

 If you want me to - I can deliver double digit growth YoY globally - just make me the world king

-Words should have meaning - everyone is involved in semanticide - the destruction of semantic meaning - todo semantic meaning?
-Fascist!
-Communist!
+we should maximize meaning - not happiness

 You can’t put me in a box! - roleplay bursting out of one - am I left wing? or right wing? centrist? a communist?
 Collectivist?
 Marxist?
 Globalist? a fascist?
 Degrowther?
-Transhumanist? a christian? agnostic? a zionist? or an antisemite? a mossad agent?!?! how about a prophet/messiah the moment you try to put me in a box you've put yourself in the box of someone eagerly putting others in a box in a simplistic way the moment you try to put me in a box you've put yourself in the box of someone eagerly & oversimplisticly putting others in a box
+Transhumanist? a christian? agnostic? a zionist? or an antisemite? a mossad agent?!?! how about a prophet/messiah
+    you can't put infinity (the infinite) in a box the moment you try to put me in a box you've put yourself in the box of someone eagerly putting others in a box in a simplistic way the moment you try to put me in a box you've put yourself in the box of someone eagerly & oversimplisticly putting others in a box